mayank271/MIPS-Disassembly/README.md

 # MIPS-Disassembly
 C++ Code for MIPS32 Disassembly

-## Description
-Given a 32-bit instruction in its hex form, the code returns the type of the instruction as well the decoded instruction.<br>

 ## Prerequisites
 A recent version of GCC (7.2.0 or later)

 ## Running the code
+Given a 32-bit instruction in its hex form, the code outputs the type of the instruction as well the decoded instruction.
 ```
 g++ -o out main.cpp MIPS_functions.cpp
 ```